PandaTechAM/be-lib-distributed-cache/Readme.md

 1. **Performance:** MessagePack is significantly faster compared to other serialization formats.
 For example, benchmarks show that MessagePack can be up to 4 times faster than JSON and 1.5 times faster than Protobuf in terms of serialization and deserialization speed.
-2. **Compact Size** MessagePack produces smaller payloads, which results in lower memory usage and faster data transfer over the network.
+2. **Compact Size:** MessagePack produces smaller payloads, which results in lower memory usage and faster data transfer over the network.
 On average, MessagePack serialized data is about 50% smaller than JSON and 20-30% smaller than Protobuf.
-3. **Human Readability in Tools** Many Redis clients, such as Another Redis Desktop Manager, can display MessagePack serialized data as JSON, making it easier for developers to inspect and debug the cache content.
+3. **Human Readability in Tools:** Many Redis clients, such as Another Redis Desktop Manager, can display MessagePack serialized data as JSON, making it easier for developers to inspect and debug the cache content.
-4. **Simplicity** By enforcing a single serialization format, we avoid the complexity and potential issues that can arise from supporting multiple serializers.
+4. **Simplicity:** By enforcing a single serialization format, we avoid the complexity and potential issues that can arise from supporting multiple serializers.
 This decision simplifies the implementation and ensures consistent behavior across different parts of the application.